 Great news though - some of the best memories from a family ski vacation are made off the hill!
 That’s right, with so much to do in Park City, there’s no reason not to keep making memories after the lifts close.

-To take the guesswork out of what you can do, we took our two preteen kids out for an evening of fun, and I can’t wait to share with you some of the best après-ski activities you can find for older kids in Park City.
+To take the guesswork out of what you can do, we took our two preteen kids out for an evening of fun, and I can’t wait to share one of the best après-ski activity you can find for older kids in Park City.

 Where: Park City Escape Room, Downtown Park City (136 Heber Ave, right above Handle Restaurant)

 When: Various start times are available throughout the day, reservations are strongly recommended

 Who: There are 4 different rooms and each is available for a different suggested age group.
 We tried the travel room which is suggested for ages 9+